 To restore Britain’s competitiveness we must begin by deregulating the labour market.
 Political objections must be overridden (our emphasis).
 It is too difficult to hire and fire and too expensive to take on new employees.
 (Fox, 2012)

 These debates took on increasing stridency after the Cameron Government (unexpectedly) returned with a majority in 2015.
 David Cameron, having promised a referendum on EU membership was now obliged to deliver on his promise.
-Indeed, Boris Johnson was reported in the Telegraph at the time as stating:
+Indeed, Boris Johnson was reported in The Telegraph at the time as stating:

 We have got to hang very tough.
 I looked at the headlines this morning about the possibility of Britain dropping its insistence on changes to employment law and I thought that was very disappointing.